Very common | Common | Less common | Rare |

-Version 4.0 of the Zealand Soil Classification is the culmination of a period of development from its initiation in 1983 to wide circulation of versions 1.0 through to 3.0 (Hewitt 1989; Hewitt 2010) for comment and testing.
-It represents the best attempt, given the current state of knowledge, to classify New Zealand soils.
+The 4th edition of the Zealand Soil Classification is the culmination of a period of development from its initiation in 1983 to wide circulation of preliminary draft versions 1.0 and 2.0 (Hewitt 1987a; Hewitt 1989) for comment and testing before the revised version 3.0 (Hewitt 2010) was formally published in 1992 (Hewitt 1992a), reviewed by (Lowe 1992).
+The latest edition represents the best attempt, given the current state of knowledge, to classify New Zealand soils.
 As the knowledge and understanding of New Zealand soils grows, further revisions will be necessary.

-The New Zealand Soil Classification is a national soil classification intended to replace the New Zealand Genetic Soil Classification (Taylor 1948; Taylor and Cox 1957; Taylor and Pohlen 1962).
+The New Zealand Soil Classification is a national three-tier soil classification that replaced the New Zealand Genetic Soil Classification (Soil Bureau Staff 1948; Taylor and Cox 1957; Taylor and Pohlen 1962a; Taylor and Pohlen 1968)1.
 The New Zealand Genetic Soil Classification grew out of the need for reconnaissance mapping of the nation’s soil resources.
 It was successful as a unifying factor in New Zealand soil science, and it played a vital role in the development of pastoral agriculture.
 However, modern soil surveys and land evaluations required precise definition of classes and keys for their recognition.
-Furthermore, a new synthesis was needed of the large body of information collected since the 1950s.
-The present work has grown out of the New Zealand Genetic Soil Classification and, where possible, preserves successful parts of that classification.
-It has also been influenced by experience in testing the US Soil Taxonomy (Leamy et al. 1983).
+Furthermore, a new synthesis was needed of the large body of information collected since the 1950s (Hewitt 1992b).
+The first edition developed from the New Zealand Genetic Soil Classification and preserved various parts of it.
+Since then, the New Zealand Soil Classification has further evolved through experience in using the earlier editions and new knowledge.
+It has also been influenced by experience in testing the first edition of Soil Taxonomy (Leamy et al. 1983; Leamy et al. 1990; Hewitt 1992b), and the development of subsequent versions of Soil Taxonomy including the most recent edition and keys (Soil Survey Staff 1999; Soil Survey Staff 2022).
+With the 4th edition we also introduce an extended appendix that now includes an additional soil order (i.e., the Cryic Soil Order) and associated diagnostic criteria.
+This is to accommodate the soils of the Ross Sea Region of Antarctica, a focal point of Antarctic soil research with leading contributions of New Zealand soil scientists.
+It addresses the anomaly of New Zealand workers having to use international classifications when working in Antarctica.
+If, in the future, more empirical evidence emerges that taxa of the Cryic Soil Order might also be applicable to New Zealand soil environments (e.g., alpine environments of the Southern Alps), it can be shifted to the top of the main soil order key.

 The objectives of the New Zealand Soil Classification are: